xuehaox/s-expression-calculator/README.md

 `expression` --lexer--> `tokens` --parser--> `ast` --eval--> `result`

+The lexer will take expression string as input, and output a list of tokens (Left Parenthesis, Right Parenthesis, Integer, Identifier, etc.).
+The parser will take tokens as input, and output the abstract syntax tree for the expression.
+the evaluator execute the AST recursively.

 ## Extensibility

+### New type of tokens
+New types of tokens can be easily added in `TOKEN_CHARSET` in `my_lexer.py`.
+For example, operators can be allowed by adding `TokenType.OPERATOR: set("+-*/^")`

+### New functions
-Defining new functions with arbitrary number of arguments is implemented.
-You can define new functions in `ID_TABLE` in `my_eval.py` file. `Function.call` is the handle of the function, `Function.argc` specifies the number of arguments.
+New functions with arbitrary number of arguments can be easily defined in `ID_TABLE` in `my_eval.py` file. `Function.call` is the handle of the function, `Function.argc` specifies the number of arguments.
+For example, to pre-define a `square` function, add `"square": Function(lambda x: x**2, 1),`, then expression like `(square 3)` can be evaluated.

 ## Error Handling

-Error handling can be implemented separatly.
+ Error handling functions can be implemented separately (without handling errors inside of lexer, parser, and evaluator).

 ### Check invalid characters and unknown tokens
 A `checkInvalidTokens(tokens: list[Token])` function can be implemented.